One of the hardest things about moving to a new country is getting your head around its financial system, and Italy is no exception.

 Tytle is your one-stop-tax-shop for advice, filings, bookkeeping, visa, and more in 30+ countries.
 Manage all your tax needs from a single dashboard, whether for one country or multiple, all at affordable rates.
 Tytle has a team of trusted advisors in Italy, helping you stay compliant and stress-free.

 Under the old rules, expats could declare between 10% and 30% of their earnings for tax purposes (depending on where they live) during their first five years in Italy.
-However, as of 2024, most workers must now declare 50% (40% for those with dependent children).
+However, since 2024, most workers must declare 50% (40% for those with dependent children).

-Finally, retirees moving to Italy can benefit from a reduced tax rate of 7% on salaries derived from foreign sources (such as overseas pension income).
-To qualify, the recipient must move to a qualifying municipality with 20,000 inhabitants or fewer.
-Do note that this regime is only available in specific areas of Italy.
+Finally, retirees moving to Italy may benefit from a reduced flat tax rate of 7% on foreign-source income, including overseas pension income.
+To qualify, the individual must transfer their tax residence to a municipality with 20,000 inhabitants or fewer located in certain regions of southern Italy.
+The regime is available for up to 10 years and only applies in specific areas of the country.

 Do I need a tax ID number in Italy?